kyungtaekLIM/PSI-BLASTexB/README.md

 For LINUX (64-bit) operating systems, binaries are previded in `ncbi-blast-2.5.0+psiblastexb_linux64`.

+# Usage

+Everything is identical to the original PSI-BLAST

 # Acknowledgement

 The files are uploaded and released on behalf of Toshiyuki Oda.